12 Relationship Problems That Turn Healthy Couples Toxic

 • To avoid creating contempt in your relationship, make a conscious effort to focus on your partner’s positive qualities and actions rather than what you perceive as missing or negative.

-• If your partner expresses a concern, try to avoid becoming defensive.
+• If your partner expresses a concern, try to avoid defensive listening.
 Instead, view the situation from their perspective and acknowledge any role you may have played.

 • When a conversation becomes heated, take a break to soothe yourself and return to the discussion when both you and your partner feel calm and grounded.